 On the UNIX platform, the server home is discovered from the trigger process' command line arguments via use of one of the following regular expressions:

-If mode "standalone" then pattern extracts this multicast_socket attribute from standalone-ha.xml or standalone-full-ha.xml files else from domain.xml file.
+In a "standalone"mode mode, the pattern extracts this multicast_socket attribute from standalone-ha.xml or standalone-full-ha.xml files else from domain.xml file.

-JBoss Application Server or WildFly is run independently from a folder, it is only dependent on a valid java virtual machine being installed on the system and referenced correctly in the PATH or JAVA_HOME environment variables.
+JBoss Application Server or WildFly is run independently from a folder.
+It is only dependent on a valid java virtual machine being installed on the system and referenced correctly in the PATH or JAVA_HOME environment variables.

 One pattern has been created with the JBoss Application Server(WildFly) and JBoss Application Server (daemon) or WildFly(daemon) as its trigger processes.
 The pattern triggers only where the process cmd matches a java executable (java or java.exe) followed by one of the JBoss arguments: